What’s new in 2026

 No Wisconsin state laws require employers to provide rest breaks during work hours.

-However, under Wisconsin’s “One Day of Rest in Seven” law, employees in factories and retail establishments must have 1 day off every 7 days.
-This day off can be at any time during the 7 days.
+However, under Wisconsin’s “One Day of Rest in Seven” law, employees in factories and retail establishments must have 1 day (24 consecutive hours) off per calendar week (Sunday through Saturday).
+This day off can be at any time during the calendar week, and doesn’t need to be every 7 days.

 Some employees are exempt from this requirement—for example, workers who give written consent to work 7 consecutive days without a break and janitors.